Tomato Pickle Recipe | Tamatar Ka Achar

 Instructions

 • Add 1½ tbsp of turmeric powder and 3 cups of salt to the tomatoes.
-Mix everything thoroughly and let it sit for 2 days.
+Mix everything very well, then let it rest for 2 days.

-• After 2 days, you'll notice water released from the tomatoes.
+• After 2 days, you will see water released from the tomatoes.

-• Separate the tomato pieces from the juice by squeezing them gently.
+• Now squeeze the tomato pieces and separate them from the juice.

-• Mix 150 gm of tamarind thoroughly into the tomato juice.
-Then, sun dry both the tomatoes and the juice for 2 to 3 days.
+• Add 150 gm of tamarind to the tomato juice and mix it thoroughly.
+Sun dry the tomatoes and the juice for 2 to 3 days.

-• Combine the dried tomatoes with the juice.
-Mix well and let it sit for 2 to 3 hours.
+• Add the tomatoes back to the juice.
+Mix everything very well and let it sit for 2 to 3 hours.

-• Grind the mixture into a fine paste in small batches.
+• Grind the mixture into small batches, making a fine paste.

-• Add 6 tbsp of red chili powder to the tomato paste and mix it thoroughly.
+• Add 6 tbsp of red chili powder to the tomato paste and mix it.

-• Mix in 3 tbsp of fenugreek-mustard powder with the tomato paste.
+• Add 3 tbsp of fenugreek-mustard powder to the tomato paste and mix it.

-• Heat a wok, pour in 3 cups of refined oil, and warm it up.
-Then, add 2 tbsp of mustard seeds and 1 tbsp of asafoetida.
-Turn off the heat and add 5 dry red chilis to the oil.
-Let it cool down.
+• Heat a wok, add 3 cups of refined oil, and heat it.
+Then add 2 tbsp of mustard seeds and 1 tbsp of asafoetida.
+Turn off the flame and add 5 dry red chilis into the oil.
+Let it cool.

-• Once the oil cools to room temperature, pour it into the tomato paste mixture and mix everything together.
+• When the oil comes back to room temperature, add it to the tomato paste mixture and mix well.

-• Your delicious tomato pickle is ready!
-Store it in a glass jar and savor this South Indian delicacy whenever you like.
+• Your tomato pickle is ready.
+Store it in a glass jar and enjoy this South Indian delicacy anytime.

 Subscribe to My YouTube Channel Mitar Cooking!